S-unya/zero-context/src/content/blithering/RolesAndResponsibilities.md

 ### The power dynamics of hierarchies

-Organizational structures inevitably create hierarchies, which serve practical purposes but also establish power dynamics[^7].
+Organizational structures inevitably create hierarchies, which serve practical purposes but also establish power dynamics.
 These power structures can manifest in:

 - Direct control over resources, compensation, and advancement
 - Information asymmetry where some team members have more context than others